VDE-Meso/VDE-Meso/README.md

 </details>

+---

-We are VDE Medical Devices and Software (VDE MeSo) and help you with the CE certification of your software as a medical device.
+**We are VDE Medical Devices and Software (VDE MeSo) and help you with the CE certification of your software as a medical device.**

 <details><summary>English Content</summary>